 Size: 4.
 It’s an average pocket-sized detector that can be used secretly.

 Frequency: 4.
 It can detect the devices that work on 20 MHz – 6 GHz, it’s a good range and most of the hidden devices work in this range.

 Usability: 3.
 In the box you’ll get only a detector itself and two AAA batteries, no user manuals are provided.

 - high sensitivity.
 I mean, if there are many mobile phones, laptops and PCs in a room, it may be a problem to find a bug.

 - no user manual in a box

-I just want to tell you about this thing, despite it’s not a RF detector.
+I just want to tell you about this thing, despite it’s not an RF detector.
 The thing is, your privacy can be intruded by many ways – from hidden cameras to hidden audio bugs, from spying to hacking your mobile phone.

 If you are as concerned about privacy as I am, you’ve probably already thought about how to protect your mobile device.
 Am I right?

-Do want to protect your credit cards?
+Do you want to protect your credit cards?
 Unfortunately, there are many cases of hacking a credit card with RFID readers, so if you don’t want your card to be hacked (and your money to be stolen), just use this bag.